-Looking at broker forecasts, the stock has an average 12-month price target of 1,910p, with 12 out of 20 analysts placing a “buy” recommendation on the SSE shares.
-Of course, there are still some analysts unsure about the state of the energy sector, with seven issuing “hold” recommendations and one “sell”.
+Looking at broker forecasts, the stock has an average 12-month price target of 1,962p.
+The majority of the analysts have placed a “buy” recommendation on the SSE shares.
+Of course, there are still some analysts unsure about the state of the energy sector.

 Considering the business is trading at a seemingly cheap price-to-earnings PE ratio of 6, I’m not surprised by this bullish sentiment.
 And while there are some noteworthy threats for SSE to contend with, I believe the long-term rewards warrant this level of risk.
 That’s why, if I had £1,000 today, I’d consider SSE shares for my portfolio.